21 AWESOME Things to Do in Germany (Most Germans Haven’t Even Done)

 Explore opulence and history at Germany’s Nymphenburg Palace in Munich, a unique destination for fans of grandeur.

+Looking to go somewhere cool for Christmas?
 Germany’s Christmas markets are on another level.
 From late November through December, city squares transform into festive wonderlands.
 The most iconic is the Christkindlesmarkt in Nuremberg, with 180+ stalls selling handcrafted gifts, ornaments, and local treats.
 Warm up with Glühwein (mulled wine), snack on Rostbratwurst, and don’t leave without grabbing some of Nuremberg’s famous gingerbread.

 I visited on a snowy night and got hooked on the cinnamon smell that hits you as soon as you arrive.
 I wandered with a hot mug in hand, picked up a few wooden ornaments, and watched kids ride the carousel.
-It’s touristy, sure—but worth it.
+It’s touristy, sure…but worth it.
 Other great markets include Dresden Striezelmarkt and Cologne’s Cathedral Market.
 Each one has its own vibe, but they all offer that cozy, magical atmosphere that makes winter travel feel like a holiday movie set.

 Christkindlesmarkt: A festive wonder with over 180 stalls offering Christmas delights in the heart of the city.